 AN UNFORGETABLE EXPERIENCE

-A richly interactive visitor experience like no other, witness the history of the Tutankhamun tomb excavation by seeing the objects as they were upon discovery.
+In this unique and richly interactive exhibition, witness the history of the Tutankhamun tomb excavation by seeing the objects as they were upon discovery.

 A COMPELLING NARRATIVE